ag48665/lusc-immune-escape-analysis/README.md

 ---

-### Immune activation correlates with checkpoint signaling
+## Immune activation correlates with checkpoint signaling

-Checkpoint signaling score based on expression of key immune checkpoint genes:
+Checkpoint signaling score was computed using the expression of key immune checkpoint genes:

 PDCD1
 CD274